 Oriental Rugs and the Stories They Tell

-History of Oriental rugs
+History of Oriental Rugs

 What is your Oriental Rug really saying?
 They speak to us in many ways.
-Through ancient symbols and designs, from the weavers hands, into our homes.
+Through ancient symbols and designs, from the wearer's hands, into our homes.
 The weavers are sharing stories, giving us a glimpse into their lives, their hopes, their beliefs.

 Identifying oriental rug patterns